ecom-research/ComposeAE/README.md

 ## Description of the Code [(Copied From TIRG)](https://github.com/google/tirg/edit/master/README.md)
 The code is based on TIRG code.
-Several significant changes have been made in every file for ease in readibility.
+Several significant changes have been made in every file.
 Important classes such as ComposeAE, ComplexProjectionModule etc have been added.
 `datasets.py` and `test_retrieval.py` have been modified to add Fashion IQ dataset.